samanthaming/samanthaming.com/content/blog/my-top-3-favorite-free-javascript-courses.md

 ---
 title: My Top 3 Favorite FREE JavaScript Courses
 description: Learn JavaScript with these 3 free courses.
 From junior to senior, there's a course for you to get started and level up.
-Read my review...
+Read my review.
 tags: [programming, javascript, recommendations]
 createdAt: 2018-08-14
 ---